AI Data Center Power - Market Intelligence

 B Capital (Lead, Series E) - Global multi-stage investment firm founded by Eduardo Saverin (Facebook co-founder) and Raj Ganguly.
 The Series E set up Fervo's May 2026 IPO on Nasdaq (FRVO).

-Google - Direct investor AND customer.
-Google participated in the Series E and is buying Fervo's electricity through Nevada PPAs for their data centers.
-Strategic alignment for Google's 24/7 carbon-free energy goals by 2030.
+Google - Investor and customer.
+Google joined the Series E and buys Fervo's electricity through Nevada PPAs for its data centers.
+Fits Google's 24/7 carbon-free energy goal for 2030.

-Devon Energy (NYSE: DVN) - $28B oil and gas major that led Series C and D. They understand drilling technology and see geothermal as a natural extension.
-Validation from a fossil fuel incumbent.
+Devon Energy (NYSE: DVN) - $28B oil and gas major that led Series C and D. It knows drilling and treats geothermal as an extension of it.
+A fossil-fuel incumbent on the cap table.

 JB Straubel (Tesla co-founder) - Also invested in Heron Power.
 Building a portfolio across the clean energy infrastructure stack.